r-lib/pak/README.md

   packages and vice versa).

 * Do load any package in the main process (except for pkgman itself).
-  Every operation runs in the sub-process.
+  Every operation runs in the sub-process, and the packages are loaded from the private library.

 * Dependency solver: makes sure that you end up in a consistent, working state of dependencies.
+Find conflicts up front, before actually installing anything.

 * Confirmation, warning for overwriting loaded packages.